G. McMurtrie Godley: Biography

-G. McMurtrie Godley, known informally as "Mac", was born on August 23, 1917 in New York City.
+G. McMurtrie Godley, known informally as "Mac", was born on August 23, 1917, in New York City.
 He was educated at the Hotchkiss School and at Yale University, and spent some time on graduate work at the University of Chicago.

 Godley joined the United States Foreign Service in 1941.
 He was posted in France, Switzerland, Belgium, Cambodia and the Republic of the Congo (Léopoldville).

 In 1946, he married Livia Paravicini, who had served as a sergeant major in the Swiss Army Ambulance Corps during World War II.
 The couple divorced in 1963.

 On February 20, 1964, President Lyndon B. Johnson appointed Godley United States Ambassador to the Democratic Republic of the Congo.
 Ambassador Godley presented his credentials to the Congolese government on March 23, 1964.
 During his time as ambassador, Mobutu Sese Seko staged a second coup and seized control of the country.
 Godley left this post on October 15, 1966.

-Godley married his second wife, Elizabeth McCray Johnson, in 1969.
+Godley married his second wife, Elizabeth McCray Johnson, on March 26 1966 in Leopoldville.
+Johnson was his former secretary.
 Together, they had two sons, George and Nicholas.

-In 1969, President Nixon appointed Godley Ambassador to the Kingdom of Laos, with Ambassador Godley presenting his credentials on July 24.
-Ambassador Godley arrived in the midst of the Laotian Civil War and effectuated the American policy of supporting the Royal Lao Government against the Communist Pathet Lao.
+In 1969, President Richard M. Nixon appointed Godley Ambassador to the Kingdom of Laos, with Godley presenting his credentials on July 24.
+Godley arrived in the midst of the Laotian Civil War and effectuated the American policy of supporting the Royal Lao Government against the Communist Pathet Lao.
 Although Laos was officially neutral in the ongoing Vietnam War, the Central Intelligence Agency was secretly active in Laos, organizing and financing Laotian and Thai guerillas who were fighting the Pathet Lao and the North Vietnamese.
 Godley left his position as Ambassador to Laos on April 23, 1973.